If you're like me, you read gluten free forums because you’re searching,

-Many reputable sources like national celiac associations host gluten free forums that are mediated by knowledgeable staff who do their very best to weed out the rubbish and correct any misstatements.
+The best gluten free forums are the ones hosted by reputable sources like national celiac associations.
+They are mediated by knowledgeable staff who do their very best to weed out the rubbish and correct any misstatements.
 They can’t catch everything of course so you still need to keep your Spidey senses sharp.

 Most of these mediated forums have a “positive, supportive environment” policy and will state that they don’t tolerate abusive or mean language.
 This is a good thing.
 If you read through the posts and the atmosphere seems to be generally friendly and tolerant, especially of new people who are asking very basic questions, then you may have found a good forum.
 If people are insulting or berating others for perceived bad choices or “stupid” questions then run, and don’t look back.